General advice on terrain:

 Before cycling UP a steep gradient hill that you’ve got sufficient leg strength to make it in a single attempt.
 Otherwise, you’re facing a dismount on a steep hill, which for a novice Penny-Farthing rider who cannot locate their mount pegs quickly & reflexively is almost sure to end up badly.

-Watching the below VIDEO crossing a ford in the Peak District, cycling a Penny-Farthing through a ford is as easy as any puddle.
-However, the cyclists in this video- myself and Ed Knight in front of me- have extensive experience.
-And I can tell you it was all I could do to get to the other side without wrecking.
-A ford is NOT comparable to a deep puddle on a paved road: it’s constructed of uneven paving stones which are both uneven and slippery.
-I was told by one of the group that a regular cyclist- not riding a Penny-Farthing– wrecked and broke their hip only a week prior at this very ford.
+Cycling through a ford is NOT comparable to a deep puddle on a paved road.
+Fords are constructed of uneven paving stones which are both uneven and very slippery.
+After riding my Penny-Farthing through the ford in the below video, I was told by one of the group that a regular cyclist- not riding a Penny-Farthing– wrecked and broke their hip only a week earlier at this very ford.
 Fords are extremely dangerous and wet feet dry quicker than broken bones heal: I strongly advise walking your Penny-Farthing across fords- especially if you are an inexperienced rider.
+Although it looks easy in the video, I really was struggling to not wreck crossing it on my PF